xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 **Remarks**

-If there is no mailer, returns the \#VALUE! error value.
+If there is no mailer, returns the \#VALUE\! error value.

 **Related Function**